BackwoodsBoomtree/gridding/README.md

 The structure will be used to define dictionaries in Julia, with a key (the left side, pointing to internal variables in the code) and a value (this is actually the path to the respetive dataset within the files you want to grid).
 What is needed for sure is the key/value pair for `lat_bnd` and `lon_bnd` as these corner coordinates in the files are used to perform proper gridding and over-sampling (I think time is not even used right now).
 The other part is in the `grid` group, eveything you will add here will be gridded, i.e. all variables on the left side of the key/value pairs (and saved how you call it on the left).

 Last but not least, we need a `filePattern`, which defines where to look for the data (`YYYY`, `MM` and `DD` are keywords, which will be internally used to find the right matching years, months and days).
-Wildcards can be used (`?`, `*`, etc).
+Wildcards, such as `?` and `*` are not necessary as patial matches are returned automatically.
 Then you need to provide the main folder where the data is located (the full path is `folder/filePattern`).
 All files, including those in subdirectories, will be scanned using the `filePattern`.

 ### Filter criteria:
 You can add filter criteria as well, as we sometimes want to make sure that quality filters are applied, angles are within a specific range, and so forth.
 Within the json file, this can be done by adding groups called `filter_eq`, `filter_gt`, or `filter_lt` in the `filters` dictionary.
-These test for equalities, greater than or lower than.
-An example is here:
+These test for equalities, greater than, or lower than.
+Here is an example:
 ```
   "filters":{
       "filter_lt" : {